danBhentschel/techio-linq-background/markdowns/02_Delegates/04_action_and_func.template.md

 See where this is headed?

 ## Action type
-There is a family of built-in delegate type declarations that can be used to define commonly-used delegates without the need to declare a custom type.
-The types that define a delegate without a return value (`void` return) are the [`Action`](https://msdn.microsoft.com/en-us/library/system.action(v=vs.110).aspx) types in the [`System`](https://msdn.microsoft.com/en-us/library/system(v=vs.110).aspx#Anchor_3) namespace.
+There is a family of built-in delegate types that can be used to declare delegate variables without the need to define a custom type.
+The types that represent a delegate without a return value (`void` return) are the [`Action`](https://msdn.microsoft.com/en-us/library/system.action(v=vs.110).aspx) types in the [`System`](https://msdn.microsoft.com/en-us/library/system(v=vs.110).aspx#Anchor_3) namespace.

 Here is an example using `Action` to declare a delegate variable: